CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

     </tab>
 </tabs>

-Cafe Variome V3 requires a service account with sufficient privileges to perform user management and token manipulation operations.
-These roles are (they may belong to different clients):
+Cafe Variome V3 requires a service account with sufficient privileges to manage users and handle token operations.
+The necessary roles, which may be assigned to different clients, include:

 - view-users
 - manage-users (optional if need to create users)